Home Collections Best Mid Cap Mutual Funds in India: Taxation, Benefits, Risks and More

 What is Mid Cap Mutual Funds?

-Mid cap mutual funds primarily invest in Indian companies with a market capitalization between Rs.
+Mid cap mutual funds primarily invest in Indian companies with a market capitalisation between Rs.
 5,000 cr and Rs.
 20,000 cr, typically ranked 101 to 250 by SEBI.
 These funds allocate at least 65% of assets to mid-cap equities, offering a balance between large-cap stability and small-cap growth.
-With diverse stocks across sectors, they provide an exciting opportunity to invest in rising best mid cap mutual funds companies.
+With diverse stocks across sectors, they provide an exciting opportunity to explore best mid cap mutual funds companies.

 Features of Mid Cap Mutual Funds